icinganalysis/icinganalysis.github.io/content/mailing list.md

 tags: about
 status: draft

+### _“The greatest of all our problems is ice.”_

-### _"The situation changed in the mid-1920s when the intrepid aviators of the U.S. Air Mail Service attempted to maintain scheduled day-and-night operations between New York and Chicago...
+_"The situation changed in the mid-1920s when the intrepid aviators of the U.S. Air Mail Service attempted to maintain scheduled day-and-night operations between New York and Chicago...
 As one of their pilots noted at the time about the hazards of the New York-Chicago route, “the greatest of all our problems is ice.”" [^1]_

 ![Figure 2 from NACA-TN-313.
 Sketches of ice formation on wings and wires.
 (From notes and sketches on numerous flights.)](/images/naca-tn-313/Figure2.png)
 _From [NACA-TN-313]({filename}NACA-TN-313.md), 1929. [^2]_